voxpupuli/puppet-systemd/REFERENCE.md

 when enabled, the different accounting options (network traffic, IO, CPU util...) are enabled for units

+Default value: ``false``

 ##### <a name="accounting"></a>`accounting`

 Data type: `Hash[String,String]`

 Hash of the different accounting options.
 This highly depends on the used systemd version.
-The module provides sane defaults.
+The module provides sane defaults per operating system using Hiera.

 ##### <a name="purge_dropin_dirs"></a>`purge_dropin_dirs`

 Data type: `Boolean`

 When enabled, unused directories for dropin files will be purged

+Default value: ``true``

 ### <a name="systemdtmpfiles"></a>`systemd::tmpfiles`